emlid/navio2-docs/docs/Navio-dev/ros.md

 ![4 panes](img/ros/4panes.png)

-We recommend you to take your time and practice to navigate between panes in an efficient manner using hotkeys.
+We recommend you to take your time and practice to navigate between panes in an efficient manner using hot keys.

-Continue <a href="https://asciinema.org/a/abkuvzfx8yg7aekcwow7udoq3?t=57" target="_blank">watching the tutorial</a> for this step.
+Continue <a href="https://asciinema.org/a/1i915k6h2b0i9sf02mwom7qu8?t=22" target="_blank">watching the tutorial</a> for this step.

 #### Running roscore